-As we mentioned earlier, current ADS-B equipment in the United States uses one of two types of datalinks to transmit information.
-Each datalink is named for the frequency it transmits on.
+As we mentioned earlier, current ADS-B equipment in the United States uses one of two types of data links to transmit information.
+Each datalink is named for the frequency it transmits.

-Within United States airspace, ADS-B devices using either a 978UAT or 1090ES datalink meet FAA ADS-B out requirements.
-If you plan to fly internationally, however, we suggest choosing an ADS-B system with 1090ES datalink.
+Within United States airspace, ADS-B devices using either a 978UAT or 1090ES datalink meet FAA ADS-B Out requirements.
+If you plan to fly internationally, however, we suggest choosing a system with a 1090ES datalink.
 This type of datalink is the standard in other countries like Mexico and Canada with proposed or enforced ADS-B mandates.

 To give you a clear answer about which type of transponder you need, we first need to ask where you’re flying.
 The Mode C transponder and ADS-B rules are based on where the aircraft is flying, not what type of craft it is.

-Here’s what you need to know about whether you need a Mode C transponder and/or an ADS-B out device for your upcoming flights:
+Here’s what you need to know about whether you need a Mode C and/or an ADS-B Out device for your upcoming flights: